 What programs are included in Bridge to Benefits?

 Although there are many different types of public programs, Bridge to Benefits focuses on the programs that benefit low-income, working Minnesota families.
-These include Medical Assistance, MinnesotaCare, the Advanced Premium Tax Credits, Child Care Assistance, Energy Assistance, Supplemental Nutrition Assistance Program (SNAP), School Meal Program, Women, Infants, and Children (WIC) Program, Earned Income Tax Credit (EITC) and Working Family Credit (WFC).
+These include Medical Assistance, MinnesotaCare, the Advanced Premium Tax Credits, Child Care Assistance, Early Learning Scholarships, Energy Assistance, Supplemental Nutrition Assistance Program (SNAP), School Meal Program, Women, Infants, and Children (WIC) Program, Earned Income Tax Credit (EITC) and Working Family Credit (WFC).

 Why focus on public work support programs and tax credits?